 Benefits of Federal Education Loans (Direct Unsubsidized Loans and Direct PLUS Loans)

-- Affordable monthly payments are available; several repayment plans offer payments based on household income.
+- Affordable monthly payments are available; several repayment plans offer payments based on income.

 - Loan forgiveness may be available through programs like , and plans.

 - Postponement of payments during residency and fellowship are possible through options.

 - Most federal loans are eligible for consolidation through the program.

-- A student who is not in default and has not exceeded cumulative loan limits can borrow (if eligible) a Direct Unsubsidized Loan, regardless of credit history, and possibly a Direct PLUS Loan.
+- A student who is not in default and has not exceeded cumulative loan limits may borrow (if eligible) a Direct Unsubsidized Loan, regardless of credit history, and possibly a Direct PLUS Loan.
 (Note: A Direct PLUS Loan requires a credit check.
 If the borrower has adverse credit, an endorser/co-borrower will be needed.)

 Before Borrowing a Private Student Loan, Consider the Following

 - Private loan programs may offer variable or fixed interest rates.
 The rate will have an impact on the total cost of the loan.

 - Variable rates for private loans may start out low, but the rate can rise or fall as the rate indexes change.
 Check to see if there is a cap on the interest rate.